fladdict/llm_games/README.md

 Reply chats from your childhood friend and save the world.

+If ChatGPT stops in the middle of a sentence just input "continue" to chat form.

 ```
 As an AI Game Master, you'll guide "Chat Reincarnation: My Childhood Friend, Who Should Have Died, Became a Hero in Another World".